AFMS-Rowan-Software-Projects/Cloned-Code-Checker-Spring2020/README.md

 # Brumby Code Checker:

 The Brumby Code Checker is a redundancy code scanner to effectively find and flag duplicated code in C++, Java, and Ada files.
-The code checker uses the [SabbleCC](http://sablecc.org/) compiler and a similarity method in which the same length (number of tokens), keyword and identifiers must match exactly.
-It functions by dividing the number of matches by the total number of tokens.
+The code checker uses the [SabbleCC](http://sablecc.org/) compiler and a multi dimensional similarity heuristic.
+It functions by running three independent similarity algorithm and computes a weighted average of those three scores.
+This heuristic consists of a Cosine Similarity, an ordered Naive (1 to 1) Similarity, and a Longest Common Subsequence algorithm.
 The application works on C++, Java, Ada, and header files.
 To do this, it tokenizes the code, then discards comments, white space, and unknown tokens, while also renaming variables to an identifier.

 # How to Run:
 ### In Eclipse: